browserengineering/book/book/glossary.md

 ![](https://www.w3.org/TR/CSS2/images/boxdim.png)

 __Margin rectangle__: The rectangle that encloses the margin (dark dashed line in the figure).
-Margin in the the spacing between elements.
+Margin in the spacing between elements.

 __Border rectangle__: The rectangle that encloses the border (dark solid line in the figure).
 Borders can have a styled visual representation.